Welcome! In this “Journey Together” post we’ll dive into three foundational truths of Christianity.

 “I’m just not sure that I can make the leap that Jesus is God.
 Or that He really cares about me.”

-When Jesus said, “I am the Way,” he meant it.
-It wasn’t small talk, it wasn’t bragging, it was truth.
+When Jesus said, “I am the Way,” He meant it.

 Where else, in all of existence, can we find a restorative relationship based not on our do, but on our who?
-Show me!
-Among all world religions, ONLY Christianity offers grace and full acceptance of our messy insides — even if they resemble that ghastly Dorian Gray’s portrait. #yowza
+Among all world religions, ONLY Christianity offers grace and full acceptance of our messy selves.

 The foundational truths of Christianity are based on the historical personage of Jesus.
 He lived, He died, and He resurrected, to intimately show us God’s amazing power and love.
 But the choice is up to us: Will we accept that we are so valued and wanted by the Creator of the universe?